2023 NBA All-Star Game: Draft

 The NBA All-Star draft started at 7:30 p.m.
 ET (TNT/TBS) on Sunday, Feb.
-19. For the first time, the All-Star draft took place right before the game.
+19. The All-Star draft took place right before the game.
 LeBron James and Giannis Antetokounmpo were named captains as they both received the most votes from the West and East, respectively.
 Giannis selected the first reserve player and alternated picks until each bench is filled.
 James had the first selection of the starters as he has had the most votes overall in the balloting process.
 The first eight players to be drafted will be starters.
 The next 14 players (seven from each conference) will be chosen by NBA head coaches.
 NBA Commissioner Adam Silver will select replacements for any player unable to participate in the All-Star Game, choosing a player from the same conference as the player who was being replaced.
 His selection will join the team that drafted the replaced player.
 If a replaced player is a starter, the head coach of that team will choose a new starter from their cast of players instead.

 Lineups

 Game

 The 2023 All-Star Game used the same format as the 2020 edition; the team that scores the most points during each of the first three 12-minute quarters will receive a cash prize, which will be donated to a designated charity.
 The pot will roll over if the teams are tied.
 The fourth quarter will be untimed, with the first team to meet or exceed a "target score"—the score of the leading team in total scoring after three quarters plus 24—declared the winner.
 The "target score" in this game was 182, since Team Giannis was leading 158–141 at the end of the third quarter.

 Team Giannis defeated Team LeBron 184–175.
-It was Team Giannis' first win, and Team LeBron's first defeat.
-It was also the first time in All-Star Game history that the target score was exceeded since the format was changed in 2020.
+It was Team Giannis' first (and only) win, and Team LeBron's first (and only) defeat.
+It was also the first (and only) time in All-Star Game history that the target score was exceeded since the format was changed in 2020.
 Jayson Tatum, who scored a record-breaking 55 points, was named All-Star Game MVP.
 His 55 points surpassed Anthony Davis' record of 52 points in 2017.
 Damian Lillard scored the game-winning 3-pointer to give Team Giannis their first victory in NBA All-Star history.

+This also marked the last time the NBA used the drafted teams format, which has been used since 2018.
+The NBA All-Star Game returned to its traditional East vs. West format the following year in 2024.